 Data Processing Addendum

-This Data Processing Addendum sets out the terms and conditions with regard to the Processing of SlaveCheck Personal Data by us.
+This Data Processing Addendum sets out the terms and conditions with regard to the Processing of SlaveCheck Personal Data (as defined below) by us.

 1. Definitions and Interpretation

 1.1 For a definition of any terms used in this Data Processing Addendum but not defined below, refer to the General Terms and Conditions.

 Contracted Processor means us or a Subprocessor;